justinlarson/Web-App-Hacking-Workshop/AccessControl.md

-# Broken Access Control
+# Access Control
 ### Description
 Ability to access functionality and resources by manipulating a user request.
-One of the most common and easily exploited flaws.
+One of the most common and easily-exploited flaws.

 AKA Improper Authorization, Insecure Direct Object Reference, Missing Function Level Access Control ...